Nucleon spin structure

-Nucleon spin structure describes the partonic structure of nucleon (proton and neutron) intrinsic angular momentum (spin).
+In particle physics, nucleon spin structure describes the partonic structure of nucleon (proton and neutron) intrinsic angular momentum (spin).
 The key question is how the nucleon's spin, whose magnitude is 1/2ħ, is carried by its constituent partons (quarks and gluons).
 It was originally expected before the 1980s that quarks carry all of the nucleon spin, but later experiments contradict this expectation.
 In the late 1980s, the European Muon Collaboration (EMC) conducted experiments that suggested the spin carried by quarks is not sufficient to account for the total spin of the nucleons.
 This finding astonished particle physicists at that time, and the problem of where the missing spin lies is sometimes referred to as the proton spin crisis.